perui/test/GETTINGSTARTED.md

-# JobTech Taxonomy Beta - Getting started
+# JobTech Taxonomy Beta -

 The Jobtech Taxonomy API gives access to different taxonomies like occupation names, skills and SSYK, SNI etc.